 So you’re researching everything you can on how to study for the NCLEX, gleaning advice from teachers and other students—and you’re going to bring your A-game when the exam arrives.

+It’s a safe bet that most nurses have lost some sleep over how to pass the NCLEX.
+But those exact professionals have been there, conquered and are the perfect sources to give you the advice you need.
 We compiled NCLEX tips from seasoned nurses to help you pass the test with flying colors.
 Keep reading to hear their advice.

-3. Study the exam itself
+4. Study the exam itself

 For instance, the NCLEX uses a method called computerized adaptive testing (CAT).
 With this method, every time you answer an item, the computer re-estimates your ability based on all the previous answers and the difficulty of those items.
 This means the sequence of questions will be different for everyone.

-4. Take plenty of practice tests
+5. Take plenty of practice tests

-Tips for during the exam
+Passing the NCLEX: Tips for exam day

-5. Come prepared
+10. Come prepared

 Plan to arrive early and dress comfortably.
 Bring an acceptable form of ID, such as a driver’s license.
 Don’t bother wearing any jingly jewelry and expect to leave your bag and electronics in a different room.

-6. Try to visualize each situation
+12. Try to visualize each situation